 On the other hand, the blood lily Scadoxus puniceus species (paintbrush lily) are native mostly to the Cape Town or eastern Cape provinces in South Africa.

 The term “Haemanthus” means blood flower in botanical books.
 The African Blood Lily, or the Haemanthus albiflos of the evergreen variety, characterized by a broad, colorful foliage shaped like a tongue and large, egg-shaped bulbs.

 Don’t let the fearsome name fool you.
 The globe shaped flower of a Blood Lily can either come in white or in a variety of red, growing in clusters and appears to have small, flat heads which resemble a tiny paintbrush.

 The small bunches are surrounded by either white or dark green bracts, which make them attractive house plants.

 The flower’s highlight may very well be its yellow anthers that are bright and complement the red/white appearance well, giving the look of a fiery fireball!

-While Blood Lilies don’t exhibit a notable fragrance, it’s impressive look more than makes up for the lack of scent.
+While the fireball lily does not exhibit a notable fragrance, it’s impressive look more than makes up for the lack of scent.

 The addition of evergreen leaves make it last all year long, but those without this aspect lose their leaves at the end of the blooming season.

 The African blood lily shows off its breathtaking color and bright spathes approximately 3 to 4 months of the year.

 African Blood Lily Care

 A bright and cheery environment is most optimal for a Blood Lily.
-Put them in a room with lots of light but beware of putting them in contact with direct sunlight during the summer seasons.
+Put them in a room with lots of light but beware of putting them in contact with full sun during the summer seasons.

 Though the Haemanthus Albiflios can be safely put in protective shade, its leaves will not be as green and can come off as pale-looking.

 The African Blood Lily and its sister species, the Haemanthus katherinae love the summer temperature, so put them out in the upper 60° degrees Fahrenheit or higher if possible.